olhaloshyna12/dvd.rental.postgresql.project/README.md

 ## 📑 Context
 - Apply SQL querying techniques to learn more about the data.
-- Leverage Git commands for version control and effective collaboration.
+- Make use of Git commands to effectively manage version control.
-- Utilize PostgreSQL database system for managing and interacting with the data.
+- Employ the PostgreSQL database system to interact with data.
-- Maintain comprehensive project documentation.
+- Ensure thorough and detailed project documentation is maintained.

 ## 🎞️ DVD Rental ER Model
 <img width="495" alt="DVD RENTAL" src="https://github.com/olhaloshyna12/dvd.rental.postgresql.project/assets/141049666/74c7d600-a1c7-4e5c-8a1d-77f48a8b3115">